rustviz/rustviz-tutorial/src/ownership.md

 When `y` acquires ownership over `x`'s resource on Line 4, the resource it previously acquired (on Line 3) no longer has an owner, so it can be dropped.

-TODO: add a flag to the move event so that the hover message says that the previous resource is dropped

 ### Function Call